-Blencowe's drilling programme at Orom Cross has been designed to provide infill drilling between existing holes in order to allow the definition of a maiden JORC-compliant resource of 8-10Mt for use in the PFS.
+Blencowe's drilling programme at Orom Cross has been designed to provide infill drilling between existing holes to allow the definition of a maiden JORC-compliant resource of 8-10Mt for use in the PFS.
 The management team envisage an 800,000tpa project producing about 25,000tpa net of concentrate per annum and such a resource will therefore provide an initial 10-year life of mine.
-There is considerably more near surface graphite that can be drilled out over this period to deliver either incremental tonnage to 25,000tpa or further mine life beyond these ten years.
+There is considerably more near surface graphite that can be drilled out as required over this period to deliver either incremental tonnage to 25,000tpa or further mine life beyond these ten years.
 The new holes being drilled will target the weathered free digging saprolite material and so each will be 30m deep for the Indicated Resource.

 It needs to be pointed out that a deposit of this sort of scale, resources and reserves can be purely dependent on the drilling spend.
-Blencowe at this stage of its development is keen to establish an initial 800,000tpa operation that can then be escalated in size as the market allows.
+Blencowe, at this stage of its development, is keen to establish an initial 800,000tpa operation that can then be escalated in size as the market allows.
 The determining factor of the future size of this project is how much graphite can be sold.
-As yet, the team has not tested the market, as the phase two met test work has not been done to determine the true identity of the final product.
+Yet, the team has not tested the market, as the phase two met test work has not been done to determine the true identity of the final product.

-With all this in mind, we are content to suggest that Blencowe, when the Orom Cross Jumbo Graphite Project gets to the PFS stage, could be worth the Enterprise Value that is currently awarded to Sovereign Metals (£23.6 million).
-On the current timetable the PFS is planned to be completed by the end of 2020, and this is a valuation which we have carried through to our SOTP table.
+With all this in mind, we are content to suggest that Blencowe, when the Orom Cross Jumbo Graphite Project gets to the DFS stage, could be worth the average Enterprise Value that is currently awarded to Armadale Capital (£18.8 million) and Walkabout Resources (£32.1million).
+On the current timetable, with the PFS planned to be completed by early 2021, the DFS stage could be achieved in 24 months or so and this is a valuation which we have chosen to carry through to our SOTP table.
+It has to be pointed out that both Armadale and Walkabout have enjoyed substantial share price rises over the past 12 months.